 Before you lug your hefty potted fruit tree indoors and out until it fully acclimates, consider putting it on a plant stand with casters so you can make the trips easier on your back—and your plant.
 With the help of a roomie or friend, you should be able to nudge it over the lip of a sliding glass door without having to pick the whole thing up.
 Know that despite your best efforts, some leaf drop is likely.
 Don't worry!
 That cute little fruit tree is going to come back stronger than ever.

 The process of moving seedlings outside to be transplanted in your garden is known as hardening off.
 Like with other indoor plants, the goal is to minimize shock and damage by gradually exposing them to the elements for one to two weeks before transplanting.
-In the meantime, you can dream of the harvest ahead and make sure you’ve got your game plan tight by learning more about how to transplant seedlings outdoors.
+In the meantime, you can dream of the harvest ahead.

 Be Ready to Bring Them Back In